MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 .. function:: mat[n] = v

    Assign the value :var:`v` to index :var:`n` for :expr:`1 <= n <= #mat`, i.e. interpreting the real, complex or integer matrix :var:`mat` as an array, otherwise raise an *"out of bounds"* error.

+.. function:: -mat

+   Return a real, complex or integer matrix resulting from the unary minus applied individually to all elements of the matrix :var:`mat`.

 .. function:: num + mat
               mat + num